Odze/Odze/README.md

 ### Hi, my name is Oskars Kapteinis! 👋

-I'm an aspiring Game (unity) / Software developer.
+I'm an aspiring Unity & C# developer.

 I’m currently working on new projects to hone my skills.